Recruitment for the Spring 2024 (March–June) Intern Explainer Session begins this fall!

 Explainers are high school students who have been accepted into a competitive internship program and work as volunteer educators in the Everett Children’s Adventure Garden.

-The Everett Children’s Adventure Garden is a unique, 12-acre outdoor/indoor museum at The New York Botanical Garden (in Bronx, NY).
-In this innovative space children discover plant science through fun, hands-on, and engaging educational programs.
-Interactive exhibits convey different plant science concepts.
+The Onsite Internship takes place at the Everett Children’s Adventure Garden.
+This is a unique, 12-acre outdoor/indoor museum at The New York Botanical Garden (in Bronx, NY).
+In this innovative space children discover plant science through fun and engaging educational programs.
 Playful elements such as topiaries and mazes capture children’s imaginations and create an atmosphere of exploration and fun.

 Intern Explainers are accepted into the program twice a year in the spring or fall session.
 The application process for the fall session takes place late spring before summer break.
-Specific session dates are listed on the right-hand column of the website.
-Each session requires a commitment to all training days and one weekend shift of 4.5 hours in either the morning or afternoon for the duration of the internship.
+Specific session dates are listed above.
+Each session requires a commitment to attend all four training days and one weekend shift of 4.5 hours for the duration of the internship.
 Interns who successfully complete internship requirements have the option to apply to advanced levels of the program.

 There is no single type of person who is chosen to be an Explainer.
 The best Explainers are enthusiastic learners who enjoy nature, science, and sharing discoveries with others (especially children).
 Explainers learn to communicate with the public and gain confidence in a variety of circumstances.
 Explainers don’t always start out as great public speakers, but they do begin with a willingness to work and try hard.